SimonFolkerts/Express-Demo/readme.md

 4. Now try visiting the address `localhost:3000` in the browser, you should see 'Hello!' rendered in the viewport.
 In the Network tab you can see the http transactions request and response data to confirm this has worked.

+## Step 3: Add More Endpoints

+We can add additional endpoints with different methods and at different URL addresses.

+1. Create a new endpoint that reacts to get requests to /posts as shown in the example.
+Get requests are usually used to retreive data from a server to be displayed on the client.

+2. Create a new endpoint that reacts to post requests as shown in the example.
+Post requests are usually used to send data to the server to be saved from the client.
+This time we use the `.post()` method instead of `.get()`

+Note, to send a GET request to an address we can just point the browser to an address, as it uses GET requests to fetch and display content.
+However, to send a POST request to an address you would need to use an HTML form or fetch() or a REST Client.